What is Academic Integrity?

 What are Examples of Academic Misconduct?

-NAIN have provided a comprehensive list of activities that constitute academic misconduct in their publication 'Academic Integrity: National Principles and Common Terms' which can be accessed here.
+NAIN have provided a comprehensive list of activities that constitute academic misconduct in their publication 'Academic Integrity: National Principles and Common Terms'.

-The UL policy for addressing academic cheating is covered under Section 6 of the Handbook of Academic Regulations and Procedures, under the Code of Conduct, 1.5 (l) where breach of the assessment regulations or engaging in academic cheating in any form whatsoever is considered a major offence.
-From a student perspective, there is information in both the UL Student Charter (under Integrity, page 6) which states that: The University expects students not to plagiarise (i.e., present another’s ideas or writings as their own), fabricate or falsify data, commission others to complete assessments or engage in academic cheating in any form whatsoever.
+The UL policy for addressing academic cheating is covered under Section 6 of the Handbook of Academic Regulations and Procedures (available on UL Policy Hub), under the Code of Conduct, 1.5 (l) where a breach of the assessment regulations or engaging in academic cheating in any form whatsoever is considered a major offence.
+From a student perspective, there is information in both the UL Student Charter (under Integrity, page 6) that states that: The University expects students not to plagiarise (i.e., present another’s ideas or writings as their own), fabricate or falsify data, commission others to complete assessments or engage in academic cheating in any form whatsoever.

 The current procedure for managing academic cheating is described in Section 4.1.4 of the Handbook of Academic Regulations and Procedures.